Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Discussion

 \section{Discussion}

 It is a well-known fact that stochastic noise modifies the picture provided by the deterministic rate equation.
-However, a stable fixed point of the rate equation has been often associated with a local maximum of the steady distribution.
-In particular, one may naively assume that the unique stable fixed point corresponds to the most probable point the state reaches as the time goes to infinity.
+A representative example is the conversion of the stable fixed point into a transient peak of the probability distribution and its complete removal from the stationary distribution.
+Although this phenomenon has been extensively studied in the context of population dynamics and epidemics, it has been seldom discussed for the models of gene-regulatory networks.

-In this work, we found that the simplest auto regulatory genetic circuit with positive feedback, is a simple counterexample to this picture.
-We found that as long as the magnitude of the baseline production is sufficiently small compared to that of the stochastic noise, the unique stable fixed point turns into a peak of the transient, quasi-steady distribution, instead of the true stationary state.
+In this work, we performed quantitative analysis of transient dynamics of the simplest auto regulatory genetic circuit with positive feedback, both numerically and analytically.
+We found that as long as the magnitude of the baseline production is sufficiently small compared to that of the stochastic noise, the unique stable fixed point turns into a dominant peak of the transient, quasi-steady distribution, instead of the true stationary state.
 In the extreme case of vanishing baseline production, the trace of the stable fixed point is completely erased from the stationary distribution due to an absorbing state.
-The evolution of the system is approximately described by the rate equation when the magnitude of the stochastic noise is sufficiently small, but only at early times.
-This kind of transient behavior may be biologically very much relevant, because all the subcellular processes happen in finite time-scales, and experimentally observable phenomena do not have to be associated with stationary solutions of the master equations.

-The importance of the transient behavior has also been emphasized for the stochastic decision process in $\lambda$-phage system\cite{weitz}.
-The main difference from the current result is that for the $\lambda$-phage decision circuit, the transient and the stationary behaviors of the deterministic and stochastic equations coincide, whereas for the simple auto-regulatory model considered here, the stationary behavior of the deterministic equation corresponds to the transient one of the stochastic equation.
+However, for very small stochastic noise, the probability distribution is dominated by the stable fixed point for a very long time duration.
+In fact, we find that the leakage time is an exponentially increasing function of the inverse square of the relative fluctuation, $a/b-r$~(Fig.\ref{tauns}).
+This clarifies the true meaning of the statement that the chemical master equation is well approximated by the deterministic rate equation when the stochastic noise is small.
+For a given time, the deterministic rate equation becomes a better approximation of the system as the noise is reduced.
+Also, the time duration for which deterministic description is valid becomes longer as the noise is reduced.
+The contradiction between the stochastic and the deterministic equation appeared only because we took the $t \to \infty$ limit first.
+Considering that the biological processes occur within a finite time duration, the transient behavior may more be biologically relevant than the true stationary distribution of the chemical master equation.
+The importance of the transient behavior has also been emphasized for the stochastic decision process in $\lambda$-phage system~\cite{weitz}\footnote{The main difference from the current result is that for the $\lambda$-phage decision circuit, the transient and the stationary behaviors of the deterministic and stochastic equations coincide, whereas for the simple auto-regulatory model considered here, the stationary behavior of the deterministic equation corresponds to the transient one of the stochastic equation.}.